dreisicht/renderrob/Readme.md

 - Column a is a help for being able to select cells easier.
 - If read only is enabled, a new folder with a new version number is created and used as render output.
 - Jobs get rendered in the order, they are shown in the list.
 You can reorder them by drag-and-drop.
 Therefore select the line and drag it on the left side up or down.
 - Border rendering gets disabled, if high quality is active.
+Otherwise it remains enabled.
 - Currently the rendering of multiple scenes and view layers is not supported.
 You will get a warning and it will only render the first scene and the first view layer.
 If you need this functionality please open an issue and I will look what I can do.
 - You can put your own blender commands in the file called `rr_user_commands.py`.
 An example for this is be the activation of an add-on.
 - If you disable Cycles (and by that enable Eevee), the irrelevant settings get disabled.
 - Standard settings for a render job is, that all checkboxes are activated apart from the last one.
 In this way it's easy to see what you're doing.
 - If you want to render a still image, fill start and endframe with same value.
 - collections get first activated and then deactivated
+- CPU renders on n-1 cores to not bottleneck GPU render
+- You can only render one scene in one job.
+If you want to render a second scene just create another job
+- Viewlayers TODO TODO TODO

 ## Warnings in the sheet